Breadcrumb

 - What do I do if I believe my authorship rights have been intentionally violated?
 Whom do I contact?

-A UI policy on authorship was implemented in February 2012 to address questions from faculty, students, and staff related to academic misconduct and authorship issues.
+The University of Iowa implemented an authorship policy in February 2012 to address questions related to academic misconduct and authorship.

 2. Who should be included as an author?